ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 }
 ```

-The `login()` and `logout()` methods defines the start and end of the session.
-When a user logs in, the request will be intercepted and handled automatically by Luthier CI, so that in our controller we only have to show a view with the login form:
+The `login()` and `logout()` methods defines the login and logout logic.
+When a user submits the login form, the request is intercepted and handled automatically by Luthier CI, so we only need to render a view here:

 ```php
 public function login()